uh-marketplace/uh-marketplace.github.io/index.md

 Matthew: "I think overall the design is very straightforward and easy to navigate (i like the ui and how listings popup without having to load a new tab), however it may also be too simple.
 Areas like the top picks section when going to the explore tab could be improved on by including a view count for each item and have them be ranked from highest to lowest for the day.
 I also think the area for inputting images in the item listing creation area could be simplified by including other ways to input the image besides url (ex: button that leads to opening camera roll or browsing files on the computer).
 I also feel like the area to expand the listing when browsing could be bigger.
 The only way to expand the listing is by clicking on the title, however, i think most people would gravitate to clicking on the image instead (which leads to no response)."

+Colby: "Unfortunately I was unable to use this application on a computer, so I used by phone instead.
+Overall I liked how simple the UI was but I feel like the dropdown menu was a little bit bugged, I wish there were more features to interact and message the seller as well."

 ---

 ## Team